* Original Article *

 - Lanham Act

 - Federal Trade Commission Act

-- Various State Laws (Varies Depending On Jurisdiction)
+- Various State Laws (Dependent on Jurisdiction)

 What Civil Torts Are Considered Unfair Competition Torts?